Simple Peanut Butter Pancake Mix Cookies

 Equipment You'll Need

-Let's Make Pancake Mix Peanut Butter Cookies
+How to Make Peanut Butter Cookies with Pancake Mix

-Preheat the oven to 375 degrees.
+1. Preheat the oven to 375 degrees.
 Line a baking sheet with parchment paper and set that aside.

-In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric hand mixer, add the melted butter, brown sugar, and white sugar.
+2. In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric hand mixer, add the melted butter, brown sugar, and white sugar.
 Mix well until fully combined.

-Combine peanut butter, eggs, and vanilla extract with the sugar and melted butter.
+3. Combine peanut butter, eggs, and vanilla extract with the sugar and melted butter.
 Mix again.

 The sugar and butter are mixed together.